tgstation/tgstation/.github/HARDDEL_GUIDE.md

     var/name = "some shit"
 ```

-Then you them to be able to pass that object into say a proc, without doing a full copy.
+Then you want them to be able to pass that object into say a proc, without doing a full copy.
 So you let them pass in the object's location in memory instead
 This is called passing something by reference

 ```dm